 May 25, 2019

-Glass Reinforced Plastic (GRP) piping is increasingly common for variety of low-temperature petrochemical applications as it provides a low-cost, corrosion-resistant alternative to steel.
+Glass Reinforced Plastic (GRP) piping is increasingly common for a variety of low-temperature petrochemical applications as it provides a low-cost, corrosion-resistant alternative to steel.
 Despite this success, such pipes are still susceptible to damage and failure through a variety of mechanisms including erosion, delamination, impact damage and blistering.
 Periodic Non-Destructive Testing (NDT) therefore remains key in assuring continued integrity of GRP assets.
 To this end, dolphitech assessed a range of GRP pipe sections with diameters from 4” to 16” and thicknesses from 6mm to 19mm.
-These contained thickness changes to assess the back wall echo response, and gouged inner surfaces to represent localized corrosion or erosion.
+These contained thickness changes to assess the back wall echo response and gouged inner surfaces to represent localized corrosion or erosion.

 A TRM-EA-1.5MHz was used to inspect the pipe sections, with this low frequency providing confidence in the ability to penetrate through the thickness of all the pipe sections.
 This TRM has no delay line, instead a range of replaceable delay lines or curved pipe shoes can be mounted to the TRM.
 In this study 100-500mm diameter pipe shoes were used to match the different pipe sections.
 This ensured sufficient coupling was achieved for each inspection, which in turn enabled the sound to be correctly transmitted into the part.